 In rapidly growing smaller businesses, managers are sometimes unable to identify what’s happening in every area of their business.
 They may, for example, not know how much inventory their business has or requires.
 ERP means that owners and managers are getting a view of what’s happening in every area of their business, including: administration and operational functions, HR, procurement, manufacturing, warehousing, sales and marketing, customer service and more.

 Any small business owner looking for a successful ERP software solution must first gather the requirements of all stakeholders and carefully plan the project in advance, in pursuit of ROI.

 The reputation of ERP software as being clumsy, expensive and difficult to use discourages many small businesses ready to take the next step.
 What's more, many ERP projects fail because small business managers fail to consider:

-Most small businesses will find that cloud ERP software is typically cheaper to adopt and implement than an on-premise solutions, due to the nature of SaaS.
-However, these small businesses could be better served by considering a solution that combines the best of cloud ERP and on-premise ERP software.
+Most small businesses will find that cloud-based ERP software is typically less expensive to adopt and implement than an on-premises solution, due to its SaaS nature.
+However, small businesses could be better served by considering a solution that combines the best of cloud ERP and on-premise ERP software.

 The good news is that an ERP solution is affordable, flexible and easy to implement.
 It will help you and your small business function more efficiently.